ShannonPosey/my-portfolio/README.md

   </a>
 </p>

-> Display of work using HTML, CSS, and HJavaScript
+> Display of work using HTML, CSS, and JavaScript

 ### 🏠 [Homepage](https://shannonposey.github.io/my-portfolio/)